 - In 1993 four US children died from E. coli poisoning after eating contaminated burgers from Jack in the Box.

 - In 2006 spinach tainted with E. coli sickened 200 people and killed five, across 26 states.

 - In 2008-9 Salmonella strikes again killing 9 and sickening 714 people in 46 states.
 It was peanut butter this time.

 - In 2011 listeria killed 33 people and caused one miscarriage.
 Cantaloupes were the carrier.

 - In 2015 there were dozens of outbreaks across the country, causing over 500 people to be sick.
 Salmonella, Norovirus and E. coli had been linked to Chipotle Mexican Grill.
 Investigations are ongoing, but some blame a sick employee while others blame corporate sabotage.

-The ServSafe program strives to educate workers in the food service industry about the causes and consequences of foodborne illness.
-ServSafe certification helps prevent deaths, illness and the reputation of restaurants.
+The ServSafe program strives to educate workers in the foodservice industry about the causes and consequences of foodborne illness.
+ServSafe certification helps prevent deaths, illness and the reputation of businesses.